foundry-rs/starknet-foundry/docs/src/starknet/verify.md

 ### Walnut

-Walnut is a tool for step-by-step debugging of StarkNet transactions.
-You can request early access to Walnut on [walnut.dev](https://walnut.dev).
+Walnut is a tool for step-by-step debugging of Starknet transactions.
+You can learn more about Walnut here [walnut.dev](https://walnut.dev).
 Note that Walnut requires you to specify the Starknet version in your `Scarb.toml` config file.

 ## Example